walles/vpixsh/README.md

 ### Misc

+- After you enter commands in two shells running at the same time, then exit both shells, all commands should then be visible in the history file
 - Complete `tokenizer.rs` with support for all kinds of quoting
 - Fully `bash` compatible command line parser
 - Print hints on `cd` so we know where we're going on `cd ../..`